kirksteineck/tosser-tester/README.md

 ```
 $ npm start
 ```
-This will run the app on http://localhost:8080 using a webpack-dev-server
+This will run the app on [This link](http://localhost:8080) using a webpack-dev-server